 Before we see how to prepare a bar bending schedule, let us first try to understand what it is.
 A BBS is a table that lists all the information about different steel reinforcement bars being used.
-It is used for mainly two purposes,

 By the end of this article I will give you a free tool for preparing bar bending schedule